taqenoqo/pandoc-ditaa-filter/README.md

-# Ditaa Pandoc Filter
+# Pandoc Ditaa Filter

-This is a Pandoc filter to convert Ditaa code blocks to diagrams.
+A Pandoc filter to convert Ditaa code blocks to images.

 ## Install